top of page

 Details

-6 week course facilitated by two trained class leaders.
+6 week course facilitated by trained class leaders.
 To get the most out of this program, attendance at all sessions is encouraged.

 These classes are sponsored by CAPECO Area Agency on Aging and are open to residents of the following counties: Gilliam, Hood River, Morrow, Sherman, Umatilla, Wasco & Wheeler.

-Please contact Roni at rhyde@gobhi.org or (541) 705-4870 to sign up or ask questions.
+Please contact Roni at rhyde@gobhi.org or (541) 705-4870 for additional information.

 In-person